Book by Herbert & Dorothy Fields

 Directed by Sarna Lapine (Sunday in the Park with George, Bay Street's Frost/Nixon)

-Irving Berlin’s ANNIE GET YOUR GUN is one of the most beloved musicals of Broadway’s Golden Age.
+Irving Berlin’s score for ANNIE GET YOUR GUN is one of the greatest of all time.
+It features beloved songs including There’s No Business Like Show Business, Anything You Can Do, and They Say It's Wonderful, all of which will be performed by a country-western, bluegrass band.
 It tells the story of sharpshooter Annie Oakley, who starred in Buffalo Bill’s Wild West Show, and her tempestuous romance with fellow sharpshooter Frank Butler.
-Acclaimed director Sarna Lapine will bring a fresh, modern approach to the story, incorporating elements from Dorothy Fields’ original book to create the strongest and most revolutionary Annie Oakley you’ve ever seen.
-This musical includes such beloved songs as There’s No Business Like Show Business, Anything You Can Do, and I Got Sun in the Morning which will be performed by a country western, bluegrass band.
+Acclaimed director Sarna Lapine brings a fresh, modern approach to the story, incorporating elements from Dorothy Fields’ original book to create the strongest and most revolutionary Annie Oakley you’ve ever seen!

 Irving Berlin, the composer of the music and lyrist for ANNIE GET YOUR GUN, was born in Tyumen, Russia, on May 11, 1888, and immigrated to New York as a child.
 He would become one of the most popular songwriters in the United States, with hits like Alexander's Ragtime Band, What'll I Do, God Bless America, and White Christmas.
 His music forms a great part of the Great American Songbook.